mickgb256/mickgb256/README.md

 If you find anything useful, GREAT!
 If not thats okay feel free to post tips.

 My real passion is security and security based products.
-I love linux but like a lot of us I look at the world through windows.
+I love linux, containers and my wazuh server but like a lot of us I look at the world through windows.

 You'll find a lot of my projects will be written in badly coded powershell.